annypan/annipan.github.io/index.md

 ## Bio

+### Geography
 My hometown is Nanjing, China.
 Chantilly, Virginia is my new home in the US.
+When the semester starts, I will be in Philadelphia, Pennsylvania.
+My favorite city is Hangzhou, China.

+### Fun Facts
+I enjoy listening to Chopin while coding.
+I taught myself Adobe Premiere and made a fancut for my favorite actor!
+Here's the link: https://www.bilibili.com/video/BV1xK411s7me

 ### Markdown